acoustic-content-samples/sample-custom-workflows-using-webhooks/trello-card/README.md

 - The first step catches the webhook.
 - The second step creates a Trello card to add a TODO for the French translator to translate the new item into French.
 - The third step does the same for German.

+Create a new Zap and name it something like 'Send translation email'.

 ### Catch the webhook